kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 }
 ```

 Next you may wonder what that `CreatePrinter()` business is all about.
-It recommended to have a single source from which all unit testing Stateprinter instances are created.
+It's recommended to have a single source from which all unit testing Stateprinter instances are created.
 Let's create a printer and bridge it to Nunit's Assert method (how to integrate with your favourite testing framework is detailed a bit further down).
 Additionally, we change how string values are printed (with no surrounding `").

 ```C#
 static class Helper